bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @Nico
  asked:
 Is there a way to use SwiftData without automatic iCloud sync?
 I’d like to do that manually using my own CloudKit solution or CKSyncEngine.
 SwiftData automatically picks up any CloudKit containers though and I have not seen an option to disable this behavior.
-Setting cloudKitContainerIdentifier to n…
+Setting cloudKitContainerIdentifier to nil does still pick the first available CloudKit container.
-See more
 :eyes:
 1